Avoid the Crowds in Zion National Park With These 11 Helpful Tips

 Another bonus for arriving early is that many of Zion National Park’s iconic landmarks, such as Angels Landing or The Narrows, are even more awe-inspiring early in the morning with the sunlight illuminating the cliffs, playing with the light and shadows.

-Besides the beautiful sunsets, staying late increases your chances of spotting wildlife, such as owls, bats or even the elusive mountain lion.
+Visiting in the evening creates a peaceful and intimate experience, allowing you to fully appreciate the beauty of the park’s trails and viewpoints without feeling rushed or overcrowded.
+Staying late also increases your chances of spotting wildlife, such as owls, bats or even the elusive mountain lion.
 We can skip that one as far as I’m concerned.

 The majority of visitors to Zion National Park will enter the park through Springdale, on the western side of the park, closest to the interstate.
 This just makes sense logistically if you are road tripping from California or Las Vegas.

 It’s also where the visitor center is located, so most people want to start there.
-However, if you visited Zion before or just want to skip the visitor center, then consider entering the park on the east side.
+However, if you’ve visited Zion before or want to skip the visitor center and get a different perspective, then consider entering the park on the east side.

 10. Visit Kolob Canyons

-I’m not going to lie, for me Kolob Canyons doesn’t have the wow factor of the main part of Zion but if your time is limited or you just don’t want to make the trek to the Springdale then it’s a nice alternative.
+A five-mile scenic drive along the Kolob Canyons Road allows you to appreciate the impressive canyons and access various trails and scenic pullouts.
+I’m not going to lie, for me, Kolob Canyons doesn’t have the wow factor as other parts of Zion but if your time is limited or you just don’t want to make the trek to the Springdale then it’s a good alternative.

 Zion National Park FAQ